-Sole Proprietorship is also known as the sole trader, individual entrepreneurship, it is a type of enterprise that is owned and run by one person and in which there is no legal distinction between the owner and the business entity.
+Sole Proprietorship is a type of enterprise that is owned and run by one person and in which there is no legal distinction between the owner and the business entity.
 The owner is in direct control of all elements and is legally accountable for the finances of such business and this may include debts, loans, loss, etc. A sole trader does not necessarily work ‘alone’ it is possible for the sole trader to employ other people.
 A sole proprietorship usually does not have to be incorporated or registered.
-It is the simplest form of business organisations and the ideal choice to run a small or medium scale business
+It is the simplest form of business organization and the ideal choice to run a small or medium-scale business.

 Advantages of Sole Proprietorship